jng34/loCodeLy/README.md

 ## Lo-Code-Ly ##

-A full stack, web application that connects coders (users) based on their zip codes and suggests cafes & coffee shops for coding meetups
+An app that connects coders (users) based on their zip codes and suggests cafes & coffee shops for coding meetups

 Backend Deliverables